 I have not tried almond flour, coconut flour, or whole wheat flour here and therefore cannot recommend those.

-While I haven’t tried a low fat version, many readers have written in to say they’ve had good results replacing the oil for applesauce or mashed banana.
+While I prefer using oil instead of a low fat version, many readers have written in to say they love the results when replacing the fat for applesauce or mashed banana.
 So you can try one of these fat free ideas if you want to experiment.

-You can even make a Nutella brownie mug cake by replacing the oil with a spoonful of chocolate hazelnut butter or this Homemade Nutella Recipe.
+Nutella Mug Brownie.
+Replace all of the oil with a heaping spoonful of jarred chocolate hazelnut butter or this Homemade Nutella Recipe.

 How to make the recipe